SolidLabResearch/solidlab-perfstat/README.md

 ### SolidLab: upload

-When a [solidlab-perftest-server](link TODO) result endpoint is provided as argument, instead of writing files, the data will be uploaded using the URL.
+When a [solidlab-perftest-server](link TODO) perftest endpoint is provided as argument, instead of writing files, the data will be uploaded using the URL.

 (This method depends heavily on the `solidlab-perftest-server` API and is thus not generic in any way.)